-Bloodstream & respiratory infections (bacterial & fungal co/secondary infections) & Clostridioides difficile infections, in COVID-19 patients diagnosed in England in wave 2 (29 June 2020 to 30 April 2021 incl.) & wave 3 (1 May 2021 to 4 July 2021 incl.)
+Bloodstream & respiratory infections (bacterial & fungal co/secondary infections) & Clostridioides difficile infections, in COVID-19 patients diagnosed in England in wave 2 (29 Jun 20 - 26 Apr 21 incl.) & wave 3 (27 Apr 21 - 05 Sep 21 incl.)

-- In Wave 2 0.2% of COVID-19 patients had a key bacterial/fungal co/secondary infection, while in Wave 3 it was 0.1%, where a coinfection is defined as a positive bacterial/fungal isolate ±1 day of first SARS-CoV-2 positive specimen date and a secondary infection defined as a positive bacterial/fungal isolate identified between 2 days and <28 days after the SARS-CoV-2 positive specimen date. - Of all COVID-19 patients in Wave 2, 0.05% had key respiratory infection; 0.1% had a key bloodstream infection, while in Wave 3 0.03% and 0.03% had a key respiratory or bloodstream infection, respectively. - In Wave 2, 82% of co/secondary infections of any site were categorised as secondary infections versus 83% in Wave 3. - Most frequent species identified from co/secondary infection isolates were: - Respiratory: Staphylococcus aureus, Klebsiella pneumonia and Pseudomonas aeruginosa in both Wave 2 and Wave 3 - Blood: Escherichia coli, Enterococcus faecium and K. pneumoniae in Wave 2 versus E. coli, K. pneumoniae, and Streptococcus spp. in Wave 3 - While the majority of co- and secondary infections were in persons with COVID-19 aged ≥60y (77% and 65%, respectively), this is much reduced in Wave 3 (52% and 31%, respectively), while 43% of Wave 3 secondary infections were amongst patients aged 40-59y.
-Wave 3 numbers are small and caution is advised in interpreting the data.
+- In wave 2 0.2% of COVID-19 patients had a key bacterial/fungal co/secondary infection, versus 0.1% in wave 3.
+A co-infection is defined as a positive bacterial/fungal isolate ±1 day of first SARS-CoV-2 positive specimen date and a secondary infection defined as a positive bacterial/fungal isolate identified between 2 days and <28 days after the SARS-CoV-2 positive specimen date. - 0.05% COVID-19 patients in wave 2 had key respiratory infection; 0.1% had key bloodstream infection, whilst in wave 3 both key respiratory and bloodstream infections accounted for 0.03% of COVID-19 patients. - In waves 2 and 3 >80% of co/secondary infections of any site were categorised as secondary infections. - Most frequent species identified from co/secondary infection isolates were: - Respiratory, Staphylococcus aureus, Klebsiella pneumonia and Pseudomonas aeruginosa (waves 2 and 3) - Blood, Escherichia coli, Enterococcus faecium and K. pneumoniae in wave 2 versus E. coli, K. pneumoniae, and S. aureus in wave 3 - Co-infections occurred more frequently in the older population; those aged ≥60y accounted for 77% in wave 2 and 63% in wave 3.
+Those aged ≥60y accounted for 65% of secondary infections in wave 2 but only 43% in wave 3.
+In wave 3, 36% secondary infections were amongst patients aged 40-59y (numbers are small and caution is advised in interpreting the data).